DataDog/documentation/content/en/service_management/workflows/private_actions.md

 1. Enter a name for your runner.
 1. Click **App Builder**.
 1. Enter a runner hostname.
 App Builder calls your runner using this hostname over HTTPS.
 You must bring your own SSL termination and forward to port 9016 in the container.
-1. Create a directory on your host where the runner can store its configuration.
-For example, `./config`.
+1. Create a directory on your host where the runner can store its configuration, such as `./config`.
 You can also use this directory to [store any credentials][10] required by the runner's connection.
 1. Deploy your runner with Docker or Docker Compose:
 {{< tabs >}}
 {{% tab "Docker" %}}
 1. Click **Docker**.
 1. Run the provided `docker run` command on your host, replacing `./config` with the path to the directory you created for the runner configuration.

-   You can safely ignore the error: `DATADOG TRACER DIAGNOSTIC - Agent Error: connect ECONNREFUSED`.
+   You can safely ignore the error `DATADOG TRACER DIAGNOSTIC - Agent Error: connect ECONNREFUSED`.

 {{% /tab %}}